TritonVM/triton-vm/specification/src/u32-table.md

 Hence, the result of `LT` is used.
 The instruction `div` _also_ uses the U32 Table to ensure that the numerator `n` and the quotient `q` are u32.
 For this range check, happening in its independent section, no result is required.
-While the processor accumulates two factors into the running product in between two consecutive rows, the U32 Table The instruction `split` also uses the U32 Table for range checking only, _i.e._, to ensure that the instruction's resulting “high bits” and “low bits” each fit in a u32.
+The instruction `split` also uses the U32 Table for range checking only, _i.e._, to ensure that the instruction's resulting “high bits” and “low bits” each fit in a u32.

 To conditionally copy the required result to the processor, instruction de-selectors like in the Processor Table are used.